Dance: In-Person and Virtual Scholarship Auditions

 The audition is in four parts:

 1. Choreography: Choreograph a solo in any dance genre that highlights your love for dance.
 Create a title that captures your concept.
 Choose music that supports your work.
-Although you may be performing the work of other choreographers, we want to see your comfort with making your own choreography; the solo must be choreographed by you.
+Although you may be used to performing the work of other choreographers, we want to see your comfort with making your own choreography; the solo must be choreographed by you.
 Let your movement support your concept.
 Allow your passion for dance and your chosen style to speak for who you are as a dancer.
 This solo is 1-2 minutes long.
 There is no costume requirement.
-Please send a link or the file to Professor Cathy Davalos by November 15, 2023.
+Please send a link or the file to Prof. Rogelio Lopez by January 9, 2026.
 It does not have to be a fancy recording, we understand that some of us are dancing in our homes.
 You may use your phone to capture your work in any space.

-3. Dance class: The scholarship auditions will include a virtual dance class via Zoom taught by several dance faculty on January 21 from 10:00am-11:30am (time TBD).
+2. Virtual Dance class: The scholarship auditions will include a virtual dance class via Zoom taught by several dance faculty on January 18 from 10:00am-11:30am (date/time tentative).
 Please use this link (tentatively) to access the Zoom audition.

 The dance class will consist of a warm-up and then movement sequences in ballet, jazz, modern and/or contemporary dance followed by a structured improvisation.
 We will need to see your whole body when dancing so please place your camera accordingly.
 You will need an open space of about 10x10 feet.
 We will not be jumping, but a smooth surface is important.
 The dance class will consist of a warm-up and then movement sequences.
 Please wear comfortable dance clothes.